High Availability Configuration Example

 Advertising Frequency:

-Determines how often the node sends CARP heartbeats.
+How often the node sends CARP heartbeats on its interface.

 Base: